thasup/microservices-ecommerce/README.md

 [(Back to top)](#table-of-contents)

-_The Live demo is currently **terminated** due to the high-cost maintenance for paying Kubernetes cluster to host microservices website but you can run it manully with docker-desktop on a local computer._
+The Live demo is currently _**terminated**_ due to the high-cost maintenance for paying Kubernetes cluster to host microservices website.

+_You can still run it manually with docker-desktop on a local computer._

 [Demo Link](https://www.aurapan.com/)